 Filing a Lawsuit Against Your Employer in Pennsylvania

 Suing for wrongful termination in Pennsylvania will be your next step in the legal process if the EEOC has granted you this right.
 When you start the process for how to file a wrongful termination lawsuit, keep in mind you will be responsible for providing the court with evidence to support your case.
-If you are considering filing a wrongful termination claim against employer, gathering documentation and witness testimonials to prove the illegal dismissal.
+If you are considering filing a wrongful termination claim against an employer, gathering documentation and witness testimonials to prove the illegal dismissal.

 Can I file a lawsuit for wrongful termination and receive back pay?
-To file lawsuit against employers for wrongful termination successfully, you will need to identify a specific cause of action for your claim by pinpointing the discrimination or retaliation that occurred.
-When you file a lawsuit against employer in Pennsylvania, hiring an experienced attorney to assist you in the process is your best chance for restitution of lost wages.
+To file a lawsuit against employers for wrongful termination successfully, you will need to identify a specific cause of action for your claim by pinpointing the discrimination or retaliation that occurred.
+When you file a lawsuit against the employer in Pennsylvania, hiring an experienced attorney to assist you in the process is your best chance for restitution of lost wages.